MahmoudKEA/youtube-downloader/README.md

 # How to Use ?

-It's very easy to use, just follow the steps below...
+It's very easy to use, just follow this steps below...

 1 - Open the "Config.json" file to configure it with any editor

-    - First, Set your preferred extension
+    - First, Set your preferred extension ( Default=mp4 )
     - Second, Set your directory to save
-    - Third, set the url of the youtube videos in the list
+    - Third, Set your videos URL in the list

     For example :
         {